kashodiya/my-open-webui/README.md

 ```

 ### Track the setup of software in EC2
-- SSH into the EC2, and execute
+- SSH into the EC2 (using 'sshe' shortcut command from the Launcher), and execute:
 ```bash
 tail_setup_log
 ```
 - This should be the last line in the log:
 All installations completed.
-- To see complete cloud init log:
-sudo tail -f /var/log/cloud-init-output.log
+- Press Ctrl+C to exit.
-- To see only user data script log:
+- To see complete user data script log:
-sudo tail -f /var/log/user-data.log
+sudo less +G /var/log/user-data.log

 ### Set admin user password for Open WebUI
 - Use shortcut "open-webui" from launcher to start Open WebUI in the browser.